salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/glossary.md

 Routes that return multiple objects are collections.

 ## Relationship
-Between two objects, a reference // TODO/FIXME
+Between two objects, a reference.
+Only exists between a root level resource and its sub-resources; exists for 1-n and n-n resources.

 ## Partial Responses
 Why useful  TODO/FIXME